RedPitaya/Documentation/appsFeatures/applications/playback&record/playback&record.rst

         chmod +x setup.sh config.ini main.py

 #.
-To autorun the application at boot, execute the following script:
+For automatic setup execute the setup script.

     .. code-block:: bash

         ./setup.sh

 #.
-For manual installation enter read-write mode in Red Pitaya and copy the scripts into the */opt/redpitaya/bin* folder.
+For manual installation enter read-write mode and copy the scripts into the */opt/redpitaya/bin* folder.

     .. code-block:: bash

         rw
         cp -f ./main.py /opt/redpitaya/bin/
         cp -f ./config.ini /opt/redpitaya/bin/

 #.
+In either case the application is now set up and will start automatically at boot.
-The configuration file is located in */opt/redpitaya/bin/config.ini*.
+#.
+To change the settings, edit the configuration file which is located in */opt/redpitaya/bin/config.ini*.
 #.
 Reboot the Red Pitaya.